Hello lovelies, welcome back to Makeup Monday! Today I’m going to be doing a review on the Kiko Milano Universal Fit Hydrating Foundation!

 - Doesn’t look good in flash photography

 - Isn’t compatible with oily skin

-- Not the best return policy
+- Disliked the return policy

 So that’s my review for today!
 I hope this was helpful and I’ll see you lovelies tomorrow!